Chroax/LeetCode/README.md

 ## ✨ Introduction

 LeetCode is a powerful platform to practice coding skills and prepare for technical interviews.
 This repository contains a collection of well-documented solutions to a variety of LeetCode problems.
-Each solution is designed to be clear, concise, and easy to understand, with detailed explanations provided where necessary.
+Each solution is designed to be clear, concise, and algorithms.easy to understand, with detailed explanations provided where necessary.

 ---

 ## 📂 Project Structure

-The repository is neatly organized to make navigation easy.
+The repository is neatly organized to make navigation algorithms.easy.
 Problems are categorized based on difficulty levels:

 \`\`\`
 📦 leetcode-solutions